akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 ## Node Roles

 Not all nodes of a cluster need to perform the same function: there might be one sub-set which runs the web front-end, one which runs the data access layer and one for the number-crunching.
-Deployment of actors—for example by cluster-aware routers—can take node roles into account to achieve this distribution of responsibilities.
+Deployment of actors, for example by cluster-aware routers, can take node roles into account to achieve this distribution of responsibilities.

 The node roles are defined in the configuration property named `akka.cluster.roles` and typically defined in the start script as a system property or environment variable.